ahmedsoliman11/Communications-project/README.md

 Note: Scatter plots are produced at a noise level of 10 dB.
 ## **Binary Phase-Shift Keying Modulation (BPSK)**
 ### - Definition
-BPSK is modulation scheme makes the phase of the output signal gets shifted depending upon the input.
-It works on binary inputs, thus the output phase different is 180 degree.
+BPSK is a two phase modulation scheme, where the 0’s and 1’s in a binary message are represented by two different phase states in the carrier signal: θ=0∘ for binary 1 and θ=180∘ for binary 0.

 ### - Schema
 ![BPSK schema](BPSK.PNG)